Are owners failing to comply with condominium bylaws? Let us help enforce your community association’s bylaws.

 Not all condominium bylaws contain adequate enforcement mechanisms.
 By amending your bylaws, you can protect your condominium association and board with clear, consistent provisions for enforcing bylaws.
 With our vast experience in condominium association governing documents, we are well equipped to amend and modify these documents.
 Our goal is to make the language clear to avoid ambiguities and unnecessary litigation.
 We also update documents to comply with the most current laws, such as the Condominium Act.

-The Right Condominium Lawyers for Your Needs
+The Right Michigan Condominium Attorneys for Your Needs

 Clients come to us with huge, messy problems—like bylaw enforcement—because they know we have a great track record of resolving complex issues.
 We are known for our ingenuity, responsiveness, and peer-recognized legal prowess.
 We pride ourselves on educating clients and providing the highest-quality legal representation.